trgr-karasutoragara/AI-empowers-your-mind-to-reach-anywhere/txt-md-is-all-you-need/README.md

 # .txt/md Is All You Need: A Terminal-First, AI-Powered e-Book Companion
 Slow down.
 Read deeply.
 Think freely.

+Technically minimal, but philosophically novel — this tool isn't about replacing commercial e-readers, it's about rethinking reading itself.

 <br>

 ## About this project